LinuxBegin/Shinning-Linux/README.md

 # 8. Deepin:-
 A beautiful, AI enriched ubuntu-based Distro.
 It developed by chinese developers, but is highly secure and stable.
 It has it's own AI in nearly everything! here's a [preview](https://www.youtube.com/watch?v=N1fmzR4ersE) and Here's the [download](https://www.deepin.org/index/en)

+# 9. Ultramarine Flagship Edition:-
+Based on Fedora, this distro is highly customizable and is best used for graphic designing.
+It's a great OS for tech companies and buissnessmen.
+Here's the [Download](https://ultramarine-linux.org/)